florist-notes/CNN-GoogLeNet/README.md

         5 x 5 of 96  filters
         3 x 3 pool

-Each one of these convolves and outputs images of 28x28x128, 28x28x192, 28x28x96 & 28x28x256.
+Each one of these convolves and outputs images of 28x28x128, 28x28x192, 28x28x96 & 28x28x256 respectively.
 All these operations are concatenated at end, 'depth' wise.
 So, finally we get an output of 28x28x(128+192+96+256) = 28x28x672.
 This is huge, we kept the same spatial dimension, but we blew out the depth.

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/opinN.jpg">